hapytex/django-antipatterns/antipatterns/signals.md

         super().save_model(request, obj, form, change)
 ```

-If the task takes too much time, you can set up a queue where a message is enqueued
+If the task takes too much time, you can set up a queue where a message is queued
 that will then trigger a task to update the data.
 This is however not something specific
 to encapsulate logic into a function: if you work with signals, then these signals can
 go in timeout as well, and thus render the server irresponsive.